 Clients rarely refuse to pay.
 They deprioritise, and every week you do not chase is a week they will not transfer.
 Put the chase on a schedule.

 Set this reminder on WhatsAppTo set an invoice payment reminder on WhatsApp, text NagMeLater "Remind me on 20 July at 10am to check if the invoice was paid", or tap a button below to send it in one tap.
 The bot confirms the schedule and nags you at the right moment.
-No app, no signup, first 5 reminders free.
+No app, no signup, first 7 days free.

 Fires the day the invoice falls due.